Mind4SE/mind-visual-diff/README.md

 mind-visual-diff
 ================

-A visual 'Diff' for Mind architectures
+A visual 'Diff' for Mind architectures.